 On the Storage Management page, you can enable the camera's onboard storage feature and download recorded video directly from the camera.
+Onboard storage is available only on cameras equipped with an SD card or microSD card slot.

 To access the Storage Management page, click the System tab, and then click the Storage Management button.